LxwFi/Shop-Website/README.md

 * Below is the structure for inputting your own items using POST requests
 *   {"title": "",  "price": num,   "description": "",   "category": "",   "image": ""  }
 * If you want to run tests put "npm run test" in the terminal
+* Make sure to change the password in the index file to whatever you want it to be

 ## Design decisions